 For large systems, numerous conformers with distinct structures and energies exist, typically representing various states and forms of matter (e.g., crystal, liquid, amorphous glass).
 Despite the multitude of conformers, it is sometimes assumed that the global minimum energy conformer sufficiently represents all inherent structures.
 This assumption becomes problematic at elevated temperatures, where close-packed crystal-like structures become entropically unfavorable.
 Another frequently employed approximation involves treating intrabasin vibrational motion as harmonic oscillation.
 However, as temperature rises, vibrational excursions away from the minimum intensify, leading to increasingly anharmonic motion.
-Together, these two assumptions constitute the "harmonic approximation".
+Together, these two assumptions constitute the harmonic approximation.

-Following the terminology from gas-phase cluster chemistry [12-14], the limitations of the harmonic approximation can be mitigated by incorporating global and local anharmonic corrections.
-The former involves properly accounting for the presence of different conformers [13, 15-18], while the latter entails adjusting the conformer's vibrational frequencies [14, 19-21] or the applied partition function [11, 22-25].
+Following the terminology from gas-phase cluster chemistry, $^{12-14}$ the limitations of the harmonic approximation can be mitigated by incorporating global and local anharmonic corrections.
+The former involves properly accounting for the presence of different conformers, $^{13,15-18}$ while the latter entails adjusting the conformer's vibrational frequencies $^{14,19-21}$ or the applied partition function. $^{11,22-25}$

 In this study, our objective is to shed light on the anharmonic behavior within cluster systems.
 To achieve this, we first develop a vibrational partition function using minimal amount of information, namely, the interconformer transition state energies in addition to vibrational frequencies.
-We focus on simple clusters composed of point-like particles due to their relatively weak intermolecular interactions and a high number of conformers.
-For instance, considering a cluster of 14 sticky-hard spheres, there are 895,478 unique arrangements[26], implicating substantial global anharmonicity at elevated temperatures within this size range of clusters.
-By confining our analysis to classical systems, we can rigorously validate and benchmark the developed anharmonic statistical model against Monte Carlo simulations.
+In the realm of local anharmonicity, our model represents a generalization, employing Morse potentials as approximations for vibrational motion.
+However, it is important to recognize that anharmonic effects extend beyond these approximations, requiring detailed modeling for comprehensive understanding.^{11,12,21,26} Within cluster thermodynamics, the substitution of harmonic oscillators with Morse oscillators already yields significant implications.
+In this study, we focus on simple clusters composed of point-like particles due to their relatively weak intermolecular interactions and a high number of known conformers.
+For instance, considering a cluster of 14 sticky-hard spheres (SHS), there are 895,478 unique arrangements,27 implicating substantial global anharmonicity at elevated temperatures within this size range of clusters.
+By confining our analysis to chemically coarse-grained systems in the classical limit, we are able to rigorously validate and benchmark the developed anharmonic statistical model against Monte Carlo simulations.

-Our arguments are related to nucleation phenomena and cluster free energies in particular, reminiscent of early elementary cluster studies [4, 15-18], while also remaining relevant to present-day theoretical investigations into atmospheric new particle formation [5, 13, 20].
+Our arguments are related to nucleation phenomena and cluster free energies in particular, reminiscent of early elementary cluster studies, $^{4,15-18}$ while also remaining relevant to present-day theoretical investigations into atmospheric new particle formation.
+5,13,20